 Trip Cancellation / Trip Interruption Insurance

-If you pay for your trip with your Chase Ink Business Preferred card, you could be covered for up to $5,000 per person and $10,000 per trip for pre-paid, non-refundable travel expenses.
+If you pay for your trip with your Quidget_Ink_Preferred, you could be covered for up to $5,000 per person and $10,000 per trip for pre-paid, non-refundable travel expenses.
 These expenses include hotels, passenger fares, and tours if your trip is delayed or cancelled for reasons like severe weather or illness.

 Primary Rental Car Insurance

-The card also offers primary auto-rental insurance when you rent a car for business purposes and pay with your Chase Ink Business Preferred card.
+The card also offers primary auto-rental insurance when you rent a car for business purposes and pay with your Quidget_Ink_Preferred.
 For this benefit, you must decline the Collision Damage Waiver (CDW) offered through the car rental agency.